 - Behavioral therapy programs

 When you begin bipolar disorder treatment, the first goal is to detox from drugs or alcohol if needed and stabilize acute symptoms.
 Throughout treatment, you will receive education about bipolar disorder and how it impacts your life and the lives of your loved ones.
-You will also learn to recognize and manage symptoms and triggers, manage medications, and how bipolar and substance use disorders impact one another.
+You will also learn to recognize and manage symptoms and triggers, manage medications, and understand how bipolar and substance use disorders impact one another.

 Learn More About Treatment for Manic Depression at Harmony Hills